teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 ---
 title: repeating tasks
 slug: repeating-tasks
-seo_title: task app for repeating tasks for one team or multiple teams
+seo_title: task app for repeating tasks and one off tasks for one team or multiple teams
 seo_description: "#team is a task app for repeating tasks and one off tasks across multiple teams.
-Every team has repeating tasks."
+Every team in your organization has repeating tasks.
+Make sure repeating tasks get done."
 feature_image: "/uploads/strategy_execution.png"
 page_sections:
 - template: content-feature